sammyfreg/UnrealNetImgui/README.md

 *Note :* The Port parameter is optional, it will use default values unless specified.

-*Example :* `UE4Editor.exe -NetImguiListen` Launch Unreal Editor and wait for a connection on default port.
+*Example :* `UEEditor.exe -NetImguiListen` Launch Unreal Editor and wait for a connection on default port.

-*Example :* `UE4Editor.exe -NetImguiListen 8000` Launch Unreal Editor and wait for a connection on port 8000.
+*Example :* `UEEditor.exe -NetImguiListen 8000` Launch Unreal Editor and wait for a connection on port 8000.

-*Example :* `UE4Editor.exe -NetImguiConnect MyPCName` Launch Unreal Editor and try connecting to NetImguiServer running on Windows PC with network name 'MyPCName' on default port.
+*Example :* `UEEditor.exe -NetImguiConnect MyPCName` Launch Unreal Editor and try connecting to NetImguiServer running on Windows PC with network name 'MyPCName' on default port.

 *Example :* (In Unreal Console) `NetImguiConnect 192.168.1.10:7000` Launch Unreal Editor and try connecting to NetImguiServer running on PC with IP 192.168.1.10 and Port 7000.